getramki/AngularBedrock/README.md

 * Deploy the SAM template.
 You can follow the guide here https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-getting-started-hello-world.html

-or Manually Create the Lambda function and create a layer and add it to Lambda function
+* Or Manually Create the Lambda function and create a layer and add it to Lambda function

 * Make sure Lambda has necessary role with permissions to access Amazon Bedrock.
 ___